phil-mansfield/symphony/docs/source/getting_started.rst

 .. image:: positions.png
    :width: 500

 From this, we can see that our host halo is surrounded by a swarm of subhalos.
 Bigger subhalos are rarer and generally closer to the center of the host.
-Some subhalos ar outside the radius of the host.
-These "splashback subhalos" had been inside the host in the past but have temporarily orbited outside of it.They  are included in the symlink catalogs by default.
+Some subhalos are outside the radius of the host.
+These "splashback subhalos" had been inside the host in the past but have temporarily orbited outside of it.
+They are included in the symlink catalogs by default.

 Let's review the concepts that went into creating this image: